dOb-p/magnetchallenge-2/README.md

 ## IEEE PELS International Challenge on Design Methodologies [Prize Pool $60,000]
 - This site provides the latest information about the MagNet Challenge 2
 - Please contact pelsmagnet@gmail.com for all purposes
 - Sign-Up to MagNet Challenge 2 before May 1st [PDF](docs/SignUpForm-2025.pdf)
+- We are planning a few tutorial sessions in May/June to get everyone started.

 ## Participating Teams
 - Aalborg University, Denmark 🇩🇰